grapenut/mush-portal/README.md

 # <a name="features">Feature List</a>

 > - User-defined Configuration
->   - Create and modify taskbar buttons, text triggers, command macros, and timers.
+>   - Create and modify taskbar buttons, text triggers, command macros, key binds and timers.
 >   - Execute MUSH commands or Javascript code on activation.
 >   - Override ANSI color CSS and onLoad scripts for complete customization.
 >   - Load pre-made examples of typical user-defined actions to use as templates.